Joltanq/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

-> Abstraction is a way to implement a class which exposes the critical aspects of an object, and ignoring irrelevant details so that it can be used by more objects due to its general nature
+> Abstraction is a way to implement a class which exposes the critical aspects of an object, and ignoring irrelevant details so that it can be used by more objects due to its general nature.
-> An example of abstraction is the Blinkable class, which simplifies the implementation so that any object inheriting this class can also easily blink
+> An example of abstraction is the Blinkable class, which itself cannot be instantiation, but used as a base class instead.
-> In this scenario, any Smiley that also inherits the Blinkable class will also inherit the blink method, but because it is set up as an abstract method, the implementation will have to be done in the subclass
+> In this scenario, any Smiley that also inherits the Blinkable class will also inherit the blink method, but because it is set up as an abstract method, the implementation will have to be done in the subclass.
-> This allows the Happy smiley can blink differently than if it were implemented in the Sad smiley
+> This allows the Happy smiley can blink differently than if it were implemented in the Sad smiley.
+This means that they can both the general ability to blink, but it can be done in different ways
-> Another way to manage this would have been to implement the blink functionality in blinkable.py instead, but that would mean all Smileys would blink the same

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)